Investing Brokerages & Advisors

 You'll need to connect your checking or savings account to whichever micro-investing app you use, especially if it involves automated deposits or roundups.

 Most apps let you start micro-investing with as little as $1, so you can start with whatever is comfortable for your financial resources and budget.
-For example, consider canceling one of your streaming services and allocating that $15 per month to automatically go into your investment account.
-Or, maybe take the extra cash you get at Christmas and invest it.
-With micro-investing, every little amount helps grow your investments over time.
+For example, consider canceling one of your streaming services and automatically allocating the $15 per month to your investment account.
+Or, invest some of your tax refund.
+With micro-investing, every little amount helps.

 Be prepared for fees